Reconstruction of Sound Field through Diffusion Models: Experimental Validation

 \subsection{Setup}

-Following the approach proposed in \cite{lluis2020sound}, we trained the proposed architecture using a simulated data set of $10000$ randomly generated rectangular rooms, considering one frequency in the range \SI[parse-numbers=false]{30-300}{\hertz} for each room.
-For each room, we randomly generated a binary mask $\mathbf{M} \in \mathbb{R}^{32 \times 32}$, in order to select the number of microphones placed in the room.
-In particular, during trainig we considered masks selecting a number of microphones in the range $64-512$, which corresponds to the \SI[parse-numbers=false]{6.25-50}{\percent} of the total sound field.

-Similarly to the training dataset, the test dataset is composed of 250 rooms randomly simulated rooms, considering 40 different frequencies in the range \SI[parse-numbers=false]{30-300}{\hertz} for each room.

-RTFs are approximated by using Green’s function, which represents the solution as an infinite summation of room modes in the room.
-The room dimensions are randomly sampled, with a floor area in the range \SI[parse-numbers=false]{20-60}{\meter\squared}, and the reverberation time is constant, using a T60 set to \SI{0.6}{\second}.
-Using this data, we trained the model for 1000 epochs using the Adam optimizer with a fixed $5\times 10^{-5}$ learning rate.
-Most of the training parameters have been set following \cite{saharia2022palette}.
+Following the approach proposed in \cite{lluis2020sound}, we trained the proposed architecture using a simulated data set of $10000$ randomly generated rectangular rooms, considering one frequency out of forty in the range \SI[parse-numbers=false]{30-300}{\hertz} for each room.
+In particularly, we sample each room into a grid of $32 \times 32$ uniformly-spaced points (independently of the room dimensions).
+Thus, the RTFs are in the form $\mathbf{P} \in \mathbb{R}^{32 \times 32}$.
+For each room, we then randomly generated a binary mask $\mathbf{M} \in \{0,1\}^{32 \times 32}$, in order to select the number of microphones placed in the room.
+In particular, during training we considered masks selecting a number of microphones in the range $64-512$, which corresponds to the \SI[parse-numbers=false]{6.25-50}{\percent} of the total sound field.
+It is worth noting that, as in \cite{saharia2022palette}, we do not directly provide the mask $\mathbf{M}$ as input to the network.
+Instead, we fill the masked measures with random Gaussian noise.
+Similarly to the training dataset, the test dataset is composed of 250 rooms randomly simulated rooms, considering forty different frequencies in the range \SI[parse-numbers=false]{30-300}{\hertz} for each room.
+RTFs are approximated by using Green’s function, which represents the solution as an infinite summation of room modes in the room \cite{lluis2020sound}.
+The room dimensions are randomly sampled, considering a floor area in the range \SI[parse-numbers=false]{20-60}{\meter\squared}, and constant reverberation time $\operatorname{T60} = \SI{0.6}{\second}$.

+We trained the model for 1000 epochs, which we empirically verified to sufficient for the employed architecture to converge, using the Adam optimizer with a fixed $5\times 10^{-5}$ learning rate.
+During training, a linear noise schedule ranging from $1\mathrm{e}^{-6}$ to $0.01$ is applied over 2000 time-steps.
+Similarly, 2000 refinement steps are employed at inference, considering a linear noise schedule from $1\mathrm{e}^{-4}$ to $0.09$.